Primitive Methodism in the United Kingdom: Methodist Union

 In 1932 the Primitive Methodist Church merged with the Wesleyan Methodist Church and the United Methodists to form the Methodist Church of Great Britain.
 The Primitive Methodist Church was represented at the merging denominations' Uniting Conference by William Younger, who had been elected President that year.

 Bible

+The early Primitive Methodists were committed to the inerrancy and infallibility of the Bible, something which the Primitive Methodist Church of the USA still holds today.
+This American denomination is contiguous with the original PM movement from the UK, having become an independent Conference in 1840.

-A leading theologian of the Primitive Methodists was Arthur Peake, Professor of Biblical Criticism at University of Manchester in 1904–1929.
-He popularized modern biblical scholarship, including the new "higher criticism".
-He approached the Bible not as the infallible word of God, but as a record of revelation written by fallible humans.
+However, in the UK, as the confidence and growth of the movement began to wane, and the new "higher criticism" became popular in certain academic circles, leading PM theologians like Arthur Peake, Professor of Biblical Criticism at University of Manchester in 1904–1929, popularized modern, secular biblical scholarship.
+He, like many others enamored by the critical methodology of their day, approached the Bible not as the infallible word of God, but as a record of revelation written by fallible humans.

 Organisation and conferences

 In Scotland the Primitive Methodists were poorly funded and had trouble building churches and supporting ministers.
 Organisationally, the Prims followed many Wesleyan precedents, including grouping local societies into Circuits, and from 1824, grouping Circuits into Districts.
 By 1824 there were 72 Circuits and four Districts — Tunstall, Nottingham, Hull, and Sunderland.

 From 1820, the Primitive Methodists held an annual conference, which was nominally the church's ultimate legal authority.
 (Note: The 1932 Deed of Union, concerned with the merger which formed the Methodist Church of Great Britain, refers to "the Annual Assembly or Conference".)
 However, from 1843 to 1876 the District Meetings grew in power and popularity at the expense of Conference (Lysons: 22 and ch.
 4).